 Urban Navigation for Drones

 Delivery drones and urban air mobility vehicles navigate between buildings using computer vision.
-Neural networks identify landmarks, detect obstacles, and plan paths through complex environments.
+Neural networks identify landmarks, detect obstacles, and plan paths through complex urban environments where GPS signals bounce between buildings and become unreliable.

 Error Correction

-Neural networks learn the characteristic drift patterns of specific INS units, predicting and correcting errors before they accumulate.
+Neural networks learn the characteristic drift patterns of specific INS units.
+Every INS drifts differently, and the AI learns those idiosyncrasies, predicting and correcting errors before they accumulate.
 This extends the time aircraft can navigate accurately without GPS updates.

 Sensor Fusion

-Deep learning optimally combines data from multiple sensors—GPS, INS, barometric altitude, radar altimeter—producing position estimates more accurate than any single sensor.
+Deep learning optimally combines data from multiple sensors—GPS, INS, barometric altitude, radar altimeter—producing position estimates more accurate than any single sensor could provide alone.

 Failure Detection